 Most tourists who come to New York City for the holidays head straight to Rockefeller Center to see the tree and the ice skaters.
-They visit Radio City Music Hall, browse the windows of Sachs 5th Avenue and for the most part have the time of their lives.
-Even with heavy crowds and the limited ability to move more than a few feet a second, it’s all worth it.
+They visit Radio City Music Hall, browse the windows of Saks Fifth Avenue, and, for the most part, have the time of their lives.
+Even with the heavy crowds and the limited ability to move more than a few feet every few seconds, it’s all worth it.
 However, New York City offers so much more during the holidays than just the Rockefeller Center experience.

-New York, as every other State in the United States features many malls filled with stores for everyone’s fancy.
-Mall’s feature multiple restaurants, spa’s and and the typical all in one shopping experience.
-Nonetheless, most malls are planted in the heart of suburbia surrounded by over-sized parking lots and other shopping centers.
-In New York City, the mall that stands out among all other malls is nestled in the heart of Columbus Circle.
-What separates the Shops at Columbus Circle from all other malls is the breathtaking view of New York City and Central Park from the mall’s second floor terrace.
-The amazing restaurants and some of the finest shopping in New York City await for you at the Shops at Columbus Circle.
+New York, like every other state in the United States, features many malls filled with stores for everyone’s fancy.
+Malls feature multiple restaurants, spas, and the typical all-in-one shopping experience.
+Nonetheless, most malls are planted in the heart of suburbia, surrounded by oversized parking lots and other shopping centers.
+In New York City, the mall that stands out among all others is nestled in the heart of Columbus Circle.
+What sets the Shops at Columbus Circle apart from other malls is the breathtaking view of New York City and Central Park from its second-floor terrace.
+Amazing restaurants and some of the finest shopping in New York City await visitors at the Shops at Columbus Circle.

-There are multiple exits and entrances to the mall.
-However, the entrance that faces Columbus Circle holds the spectacular view of the city.
-From the ceilings hang gorgeous illuminating stars that change colors in daunting fashion.
-The view of the stars from all angles is simply fabulous.
-While most people are concerned with taking pictures n front of the Rockefeller Center Christmas Tree, The Shops at Columbus Circle offers a brilliant alternative for your holiday cards.
-Just climb to the second floor terrace and one will have a stunning photo opportunity.
-The glimmering bright stars hung from the high ceilings in the forefront of the New York City view will make it all worth the trip.
+There are multiple entrances to the shopping center.
+However, the entrance overlooking Columbus Circle offers the most spectacular view.
+Suspended from the soaring ceiling are enormous illuminated stars that slowly change colors in a mesmerizing display.
+The view of these stars from every angle is simply breathtaking.
+While most visitors concentrate on photographing the Rockefeller Center Christmas Tree, the Shops at Columbus Circle offer a brilliant alternative for holiday photographs.
+Simply climb to the second-floor terrace, and you’ll discover one of the city’s most beautiful seasonal photo opportunities.
+The glowing stars hanging from the ceiling against the backdrop of Central Park and the Manhattan skyline make the trip well worth it.

 Shops at Columbus Circle Stars Changing Colors